jeremyreist/imdb-rt-streaming/README.md

 ## Filmtoro API
 - id: the title link - e.g "https://www.netflix.com/title/[ID]" or "https://www.disneyplus.com/[series or movie]/[ID]"
 - episode: the episode id - e.g.  80011816 (suits s5, e6) or 7a6eeb4b-050a-40b0-9018-dc46a5259195 (family guy s1, e3)
+- click: a boolean that tells us if the user clicked on a title
 - api: the api key we use
 - start: an integer between 0 and 100 (0% means first time watching, between 0 - 99% means continuing from before)
 - end: an integer between 0 and 100 (1% means left after a few seconds, 98% means finished whole show)